christophernixon/sugardaddy/notes.md

 - [ ] __Graph: Reply length over time:__
     A line graph, with a line for each member of the conversation (minimum 2), y-axis reply length, x-axis time since conversation start.
 [Example.](https://python-graph-gallery.com/124-spaghetti-plot/)
 - [ ] __Graph: Sentiment against time:__
     Bubble-plot, sentiment on one axis ranging from positive to negative, time on other ranging from start to end of a week, size of bubbles represents message length.
+- [ ] __Graph: Most active weekday:__
+    Bubble-plot with a bubble for each weekday, size corresponds to number of messages sent on that day.
+- [x] __Graph: Message against time:__
+    Line graph, aggregated message count on y, time on x axis.
+Allow for differing time bands
+- [x] __Stats:__
+    Print simple statistics such as total number of messages per user, most active day, average messages per day, average message length(words and characters), number of times love is expressed

 ### Information to display
 - Word frequency over entire set: Wordcloud